Candidate Statements

 Roxana Logsdon

-I am running for the At-Large 4 position on our Local 328 Executive Board.
+I am running for re-election for an at-large position on our Local 328 Executive Board.
 I have proudly served for over ten years on our Executive Board, I have witnessed significant changes and faced challenging decisions, ALWAYS prioritizing the best interests of our members.

 I began my career at OHSU in the Food and Nutrition Department, then moved on to Family Medicine as a Health Unit Coordinator and then Pediatric Intensive Care Unit, also as the Health Unit Coordinator.
 I am currently working as a PAS-R in the Pediatric Gastroenterology Department.
 I have seen and experienced the hardships members face every day.